The Ice Water Dunk is also called "Quenching"

 Anyway, it does make the clay mixes that have a lot of translucent to look

 clearer.
-Sanding with a fine grit wet/dry sand paper and applying a finish will
+Sanding with a fine grit wet/dry sand paper and applying a finish

-make cured translucent clay even more clear because the surface will be smoothed
+make cured translucent clay even more clear because the surface will be

 and sealed with the finish.
 Kind of hard to do with a mini platter of tossed